Popular Locations

 In addition, farmers are incentivized to swiftly identify and kill sick flocks to prevent these products from ever entering the supply chain.
 To be on the safe side, Dr. Roberts recommends avoiding raw products, and instead sticking to pasteurized milk and eggs.

 Of course, people should also avoid areas of outbreak.
-Because while the threat of bird flu to humans is currently low, Dr. Roberts says current trends should serve as a warning because the virus can and will continue to mutate over time and the news of remnants found in milk shows the outbreak is likely more widespread in dairy farms than originally believed.
+Because while the threat of bird flu to humans is currently low, Dr. Roberts says current trends should serve as a warning because the virus will continue to mutate over time.

 “People are certainly more aware of the threat of pandemics now than they were five years ago,” said Dr. Roberts.
 “In contrast to COVID, we know this is circulating and we know this is a growing problem.
 So hopefully that gives us enough planning time where we can stop any future potential pandemics 10 years down the road.”